natmasslove/aws_howto/monitoring_data_pipelines/part1.md

 In the domain of Data Pipelines, observations are done on a more "discrete" level.
 We focus more on pipeline steps - whether they have completed successfully or failed, and whether they met their SLAs, among other factors.
 This requires a slightly different approach and, consequently, a different toolset.

+Additionally, the set of metrics we may want to collect is also dictated by the "discrete" nature of observing data pipelines.
+There are obvious metrics such as "execution time" of each pipeline step.
+However, it's equally important to collect "extended" metrics.
+For example, DPU-hours consumed by a Glue job is a crucial one.
+A Glue job might fit within the expected execution timeframe but consume significantly more resources if Spark autoscaling spins up additional workers.
+Therefore, having those extended metrics might help ensure efficient resource utilization and cost management.

 ## Goals of monitoring

 1. Ensure all pipelines are running smoothly with minimal time and effort required from the operations team.